posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   //            ^ can be undefined
   ```

+- `commit`: Controls when the async state is reflected in `data` and `error`.
+You can choose to immediately reflect the state of the loader or
-- `commit`: In the case of non-lazy loaders, you can choose to delay the update of the data until all loaders are resolved.
-This is useful to avoid displaying partially up-to-date data and inconsistent state.
-The default behavior is set to `after-load` and can be changed to `immediate`:
+  delay the update of the data until all loaders are resolved (default).
+The latter is useful to avoid displaying partially up-to-date data and inconsistent state.

   ```ts twoslash
   import { defineBasicLoader as defineLoader } from 'unplugin-vue-router/runtime'